ANUcybernetics/panic/README.md

 ## TODO

-- add a "details" view for each network with:
-  - list & descriptions of each model (possibly live-updating with latest output each one)
-  - stats (time to camels, rainbows, etc.)
 - instead of a table, use a flex container (with that cool forwards-bacwards flow direction thing) for the network models
 - in append_model_widget, disable all the buttons for models which don't have